theochem/AtomDB/docs/source/index.rst

     :tab-width: 100

 `AtomDB source code <https://github.com/theochem/AtomDB/>`_ is hosted on GitHub and is released under the GNU General Public License v3.0.
-We welcome any contributions to the Grid library in accordance with our Code of Conduct; please see our Contributing Guidelines.
+We welcome any contributions to the AtomDB library in accordance with our Code of Conduct; please see our Contributing Guidelines.
 Please report any issues you encounter while using AtomDB on `GitHub Issues <https://github.com/theochem/AtomDB/issues/new>`_.
 For further information and inquiries please contact us at qcdevs@gmail.com.